 - Schedule – If you want to schedule a live stream.

-3. The next pop up of Stream Setup help would appear.
+2. The next pop-up of Stream Setup help would appear.
 Here you can find some guidance to get started with streaming (Which you don’t need).
-The second option will show you the stream key, this is very important and secret key.
+The second option will show you the stream key.
+This is a very important and secret key.